hazelcast/fraud-detection-onnx/README.md

 ```
 docker logs hazelcast-onnx
 ```
-You should see "potential fraud cases"\\
+You should see "potential fraud cases" as shown in the image below\

+You can see how the original transaction has been processed by the Fraud Detection pipeline

 ![Potential Fraud Cases image](./images/potential-fraud-case.png)

-Notice the output generated contains information generated at different stages in the Fraud detection pipeline

 # QUESTION TIME:question:
 * Can you suggest reasons the model might be flagging the above transaction as potentially fraudulent?